 The afternoon session provided the opportunity for the introduction of the European Business Support Network.
 The session opened with a talk by Max Hogeforster of the Hanseatic Parliament who introduced the EBSN as a new virtual network for SMEs and described the various aspects of the platform and the way in which it can be used by SMEs, OEMs and BDOs to promote trans-regional European business.
 The presentation was followed by parallel sessions and workshops detailing aspects of the EBSN.
 The first stream concentrated on presentations and was opened by Nikolai Lutzky of HWWI Hamburg Institute of International Economics who talked about the role of tendering from the buyer’s point of view.
 He was followed by Gunilla Edwards of Basildon District Council who described the procurement workshops delivered by her as responding to an identified local business need.
 The session closed with a talk by Wiebke Bischof from Mariko in Northern Germany and Juergen Goken who spoke of offshore wind regional development in the region of Ems-Achse.
 Two parallel workshop sessions took place in adjacent rooms.
 One was given by Mike Pearson who described the purpose of the Self Assessment Tool developed originally by Liverpool Chamber of Commerce and John Moores University, Liverpool and later updated with assistance from Selex UK and Dennso, Germany for use in the energy and maritime sectors.
 The software was loaded onto laptops available for use by SMEs and other interested parties so that they could identify strengths and weaknesses when seeking trans-regional tendering and partnering opportunities.
 The workshop was well attended results were stored for subsequent feedback, which has already occurred.
 The second workshop was given in a separate room by Mario Demets of Syntra West, Belgium to introduce the Food and Health Cluster Self Assessment Tool.
 There was a weak response to this workshop due to the focus of the event on the energy cluster.

 The final session of the conference (prior to the opening of the eubizz.net) was on ‘Forming Alliances with the Enterprise Europe Network and the EBSN’.
 The session opened with a talk by Paul Edmunds, director of Islandgis, who provide GIS (Geographical Information Systems) analysis, mapping and consultancy services to companies across the Energy, Environmental and Utilities sectors.
 His talk was followed by Fiona Chan of Emotion Energy Ltd who spoke about challenges and opportunities in the sustainable energy sector and developments in domestic energy.
 David Hughes from the Intellectual Assets Centre then spoke of the need for SMEs to protect Intellectual Assets such as patents and copyright to safeguard business prosperity.
 This talk was followed by Jane Watters who spoke about the Enterprise Europe Network and the role played by Scottish Enterprise as well as the way in which this benefits the European Business Support Network.
 A panel discussion followed after this presentation with members of the panel chosen from the speakers.
-Caroline Couperus of Groningen Province chaired the session
+Caroline Couperus of Groningen Province chaired the session.

 The day ended by a visit to the Main Council Chamber at Edinburgh City Chambers to celebrate the launch of the European Business Support Network.
 Councillor Tom Buchanan was scheduled to do the launch but, due to illness, Jim Galloway, Head of Enterprise and Innovation, gave the welcome at 6pm and launched the EBSN website.
 The launch was well attended with delegates networking afterwards.
 Some preliminary meetings took place to prepare for the brokerage event on the following day.